jlapeyre/Qurt.jl/DesignConsiderations.md

 * Packages for plotting graphs in Julia are not very well maintained or developed.
 I can get something kind of working a bit with `GraphPlot`.
 But this would likely take a bit of engineering on our part.
-* The graphviz driver for rustworkx is pretty simple and makes decent plots.
+* Writing a graphviz driver might be good option.
+The graphviz driver for rustworkx is pretty simple and makes decent plots.
 It writes a description of the graph in the graphviz-langugage (or whatever) to a text file.

 <!--  LocalWords:  Qiskit ok ldots multigraph acyclic unitaries tket unitarily